 TradeUI is a relatively new player in the field compared to the three names already mentioned.
 They’re limited in their features thus far.
-TradeUI doesn’t have access to Dark Pool data, or an established community of users.
-Although it’s recently made a Discord server.
+TradeUI doesn’t have access to Dark Pool data or an established community of users.
+However, it’s recently made a Discord server.

 How to Access It

-FlowAlgo Review Conclusion
+FlowAlgo Review Final Thoughts